 Piedmont is currently party to two separate lawsuits, where one of the lead plaintiffs in each lawsuit is the same stockholder.
 The first suit was filed in March 2007, and, in general, alleges inadequate disclosures pursuant to the federal securities laws against Piedmont's officers, directors, and advisors in connection with the transaction to internalize its management function and become a self-managed entity.
 The suit originally contained thirteen counts; however, twelve of those counts have subsequently been dismissed.
-The suit has been removed from the court's trial calendar pending resolution of a request for interlocutory appellate review of certain legal rulings made by the court.
-Piedmont believes that plaintiff's remaining allegation is without merit and intends to continue to vigorously defend this action; however, due to the uncertainties inherent in any litigation, Piedmont has determined that the risk of material loss associated with this lawsuit is reasonably possible.
+The suit has been removed from the court's trial calendar pending a ruling on defendants' motion for summary judgment, and, if necessary, a request for interlocutory appellate review of rulings made by the court.
+Piedmont beli eves that plaintiff's remaining allegation is without merit and intends to continue to vigorously defend this action; however, due to the uncertainties inherent in any litigation, Piedmont has determined that the risk of material loss associated with this lawsuit is reasonably possible.
 The plaintiff has claimed damages of approximately \$159 million plus pre-judgment interest, which defendants dispute.
 There are a number of defendants in this case and the allocation of damages, if any, between Piedmont and any other defendants (including any indemnification rights or obligations of Piedmont with respect to the other defendants) is indeterminable at this time.
-Additionally, up to \$13 million of such potential damages may be recoverable by Piedmont under its insurance policies.
-Therefore, Piedmont estimates the range of gross reasonably possible loss (without regard to allocations or insurance recoveries) associated with this claim to be \$0 to \$159 million plus pre-judgment interest.
+Additionally, up to \$12.3 million of such potential damages may be recoverable by Piedmont under its insurance policies.
+Therefore, Piedmont estimates the range of gross reasonably possible loss (without regard to allocations or insurance recoveries) associated with this claim to be \$0 to \$159 million plus prejudgment interest.